Pre-College Program FAQs

 *Students must be 15 years of age by the first day of the program to be eligible unless otherwise noted

 Yes!
 Students who have been home schooled are welcome to apply.
 We ask that applicants who have been educated primarily or entirely at home provide as many of the application credentials as possible.
 We understand that the parent / teacher will provide one of the Letters of Recommendation, but (where required) we ask that other, non-family adults provide any additional letters.
 All relevant academic transcripts, reflecting educational work outside of the home since 9th grade, should be forwarded.
 Portfolio or summary information about educational experiences can be useful as well.

 Yes!
 We welcome international students who have the educational background, English Language skills, and funding to attend one of our Summer at Tufts programs.
 Visa requirements and options may differ depending on which program you are participating in.
 See the "How do I get my visa?" section below which includes visa information for international students.

-- Note that not all of our programs offer housing.
-We will be unable to admit an international student into a Commuter program without a consent and waiver indicating that student has housing and transportation provided by a close relative within 50-miles of Tufts.
+Note that not all of our programs offer housing.
+We will be unable to admit an international student into a commuter-only program without a consent and waiver indicating that student has housing and transportation provided by a close relative within 50-miles of Tufts.
 Both parent and the close relative must sign the waiver.

 Unfortunately, we are unable to offer financial aid to international applicants to our pre-college programs.